What happens next? Information for kids about separation and divorce

 Taking care of you includes giving you affection and love, and also making decisions about where you go to school, what you can do after school and taking you to the doctor when you are sick.

 One or both of your parents may get married again after they divorce, or they may find another person to live with.
-If that happens, you may become part of a new family.
+If that happens, you may have new people in your family.
 Even with all these changes, your parents are still your parents.
 They still have to look out for you until you are grown up.

 Separation means your parents live in different places — a different house or apartment and sometimes in a different city, province or even a different country.